 As a researcher, my primary goals are to improve existing techniques and invent new paradigms that will hopefully inspire other researchers.
-My primary research areas are wavelet analysis, as well as signal, image and video processing.
+My primary research areas are sparse representation, compressive sensing, wavelet analysis, as well as signal, image and video processing.
 In addition, my current interests and on-going research topics include, but are not limited to:

 (4) Wavelet analysis and time-frequency analysis: Having studied wavelets for many years since obtaining my Ph.D., I am interested in several advanced wavelet techniques – both theoretical and practical.
 I have co-authored a book on time-frequency analysis, and I am currently using time-frequency methods to process oscillatory signals.